XxAcielxX/arch-plasma-install/README.md

 We are going to make two partitions on our HDD, `1.
 SWAP & 2.
 ROOT` using `cfdisk`.
 ```
 cfdisk /dev/[disk name]
+- If you have a brand new HDD then create MSDOS Partition Table by selecting `msdos`, then:
 ```
 - [disk name] = device to partition, find yours by running `lsblk` and replace in all the below instances.
 - SWAP Partition should double the size of RAM available in your system.